cheomanigua/bwadocs/content/docs/authentication.md

     js <--"11 / 10"--> apises
 ```

 -   **1**: The user submits the form.
-The Firebase JS SDK (running in the browser) intercepts the event after the password check passes.
+The Firebase JS SDK (running in the browser) intercepts the event after the password check passes (6 character minimum).
 -   **2**: The client calls the Firebase function `createUserWithEmailAndPassword`, sending the email/password to the Auth Emulator to create the user account.
 -   **3**: Firebase Auth successfully creates the user and returns the short-lived ID Token to the client.
 -   **4**: The client makes the first POST call to `/api/register`, sending the ID Token along with user data (name, plan) to the backend for application-specific registration.
-- **5**: The Go API uses the Admin SDK Auth Client to call `VerifyIDToken`, confirming the token's validity and obtaining the user's `UID`.
+-   **5**: The Go API uses the Admin SDK Auth Client to call `VerifyIDToken`, confirming the token’s validity and obtaining the user’s `UID`.
-- **6/7**: The Go API uses the Firestore Admin Client to execute a `Set()` operation, saving the user's Name, Email, and Plan into the `users` collection in Firestore.
+-   **6/7**: The Go API uses the Firestore Admin Client to execute a `Set()` operation, saving the user’s Name, Email, and Plan into the `users` collection in Firestore.
 -   **8/9**: The backend sends a success response, and the client proceeds to the session login request.
 -   **10**: The client makes the second POST call to `/api/sessionLogin`, sending the ID Token to request a persistent session.
-- **11**: The backend generates a Session Cookie and sets it on the client's browser via the HTTP response header.
+-   **11**: The backend generates a Session Cookie and sets it on the client’s browser via the HTTP response header.

 ```mermaid
 sequenceDiagram